Burns Paiute Tribe Position Description

 Knowledge, Skills, and Abilities:

-Must have a valid Oregon Driver’s License or be able to obtain one within 60 days.
+Must have a valid Oregon Driver’s License.

 Must pass criminal background check and submit to and clear a UA